 CARES Program: Up to $2,000/household

-Yes.
-Hillview uses a balanced mixture of solar energy and conventional power sources.
-While your panels at home will lower your home's emissions and provide cost savings, you'll still benefit from access to the local grid.
+Absolutely.
+Hillview uses an even mixture of solar energy and conventional power sources.
+While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Hillview, the average amount someone can save is $1,497 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.